Business Start-up Guides

 Writing a Business Plan

-Get an approved method and business plan structure with guidance on how to write a business plan for any type of business.
-You can start to sketch out your plan instantly and then complete the blanks at a later date.
+Get an approved business plan structure with guidance on how to write a business plan for any type of business.
+You can start to sketch out your plan instantly, then complete the blanks at a later date.
 There's a range of free business plan templates you can download and use now.

-Anyone who is self-employed must inform HMRC (the tax office) of their intentions within the first three months of trading otherwise they will fine you £100.
-There are many regulations in force that you may have to adhere to whether you are a sole trader, a partnership (LLP - limited liability partnership) or have a limited company.
+Anyone who is self-employed must inform HMRC (the tax office) of their intentions within the first three months of trading otherwise they'll fine you £100.
+There are many regulations in force that you may have to adhere to whether you're a sole trader, a partnership (LLP - limited liability partnership) or have a limited company.

-For all income tax and national insurance issues as a self employed person operating as a sole trader on your own see this comprehensive self employed tax advice guide that covers what you need to do to satisfy the tax office.
+For all income tax and national insurance issues as a self-employed sole trader, see this comprehensive self-employed tax advice guide that covers what you need to do to satisfy the tax office.